aji70/Core_Monopoly/README.md

 ## Foundry

-**Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**
+**Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust..**

 Foundry consists of: